-Redevelopment Area Modification (RAM) Waiver Criteria
+10. Redevelopment Area Modification (RAM) Waiver Criteria

 The property is located within the Central RAC; thus, the provisions of Section 32-135 apply to the property which allows the City Commission to modify zoning and land development standards through the Redevelopment Area Modification (RAM) process in lieu of a variance.
+Planning and Zoning action is not required.